 Click here for an index to the deeds for 205 Beacon.

-On March 21, 1875, 205 Beacon was purchased from Charles Freeland by banker and former East India shipping merchant William Crowninshield Rogers, He was a widower, his wife, Mary Ingersoll (Bowditch) Rogers, having died in September of 1874 in Funchal on the Island of Madeira, following the birth of their son, William Bowditch Rogers.
+On March 21, 1875, 205 Beacon was purchased from Charles Freeland by William Crowninshield Rogers, He was a widower, his wife, Mary Ingersoll (Bowditch) Rogers, having died in September of 1874 in Funchal on the Island of Madeira, following the birth of their son, William Bowditch Rogers.

-William C. Rogers continued to live at 205 Beacon during the 1886-1887 winter season, but moved soon thereafter to a new home he had built at 233 Commonwealth.
+William C. Rogers and his son, William Bowditch Rogers, continued to live at 205 Beacon during the 1886-1887 winter season, but moved soon thereafter to a new home he had built at 233 Commonwealth.

 On June 1, 1887, 205 Beacon was purchased from William C. Rogers by Charles Francis Choate.
 He and his wife, Elizabeth Waterman (Carlile) Choate, made it their home.
 They previously had lived in Cambridge.
 They also maintained a home in Southborough.